Independence Day (franchise): Video games

+ID4 Interactive Kit - Jet Strike - Hollywood Online (1996)

+Produced / Distributed by Hollywood Online and 20th Century Fox, an 8-bit game called 'Jet Strike' was included along with other promotional features like film notes, glossary, production and a film clip.
+There were both PC and Mac versions.
+The Jet Strike 8-bit game involved flying a single fighter jet against incoming alien attackers in a side scrolling format.
+It ended with an attack against a city destroyer where the player has a single chance to fire a missile at the opportune time to win.
+At the time of publishing it is still accessible through the Internet Archive's Software Collection via DOSBox / Windows 3.x emulation.

 ID4.COM Shockwave Mini Games (1996)

-On the original www.id4.com 1996 website, 20th Century Fox produced & Media Revolution (defunct) developed, 4 mini games playable in either the web browser with Shockwave Plugin or as downloadable executables.
+On the original www.id4.com 1996 website, 20th Century Fox produced and Media Revolution (defunct) developed, 4 mini games playable in either the web browser with Shockwave Plugin or as downloadable executables.
 Progress in these games were linked to an unlockable online comic with the final game being also linked to a contest.
 The games were, 1.
 Flight Sim: piloting an F/A-18 in a simulated canyon trench dodging obstacles, 2.
 Canyon Run: flying an F/A-18 through a canyon while being chased by an Alien Attacker, 3.
 Virus Upload: hack through the alien firewalls to implant a computer virus & 4.
 Game 4 Contest: Fly an F/A-18 after the shields have been brought down against unlimited Alien Attackers.
 The player tries to break the record of number of kills before dying to win a contest.

 Independence Day - Trendmasters Computer Mission Disks (1996)

 In 1996, Trendmasters included 11 floppy disk 16-bit Macromedia games for PC with their action figures.
 There was a mail in offer for Mac versions but these versions never seemed to have a floppy release.
-Softcopy PC & Mac versions were available on Trendmasters site as free downloads until their license expired.
+Softcopy PC and Mac versions were available on Trendmasters site as free downloads until their license expired.
 The games were Mission Disk 1: Command the Alien Invasion, Mission Disk 2: Mutate DNA, Mission Disk 3: Construct Weapons, Mission Disk 4: Classified (Commandeer Earth Satellites), Mission Disk 5: Jumpstart an Attacker, Mission Disk 6: Infect the Mothership, Mission Disk 7: Bomb the City Destroyers, Mission Disk 8: Classified Attacker Information, Mission Disk 9: Top Secret, Mission Disk 10: Blast a Major City, and Mission Disk 11: Launch an Attacker.